|Understanding Weymouth Youth Soccer

 The purpose of the Training Academy is to bring our players professional level training at affordable prices and get them ready to be part of an Academy Team.

 The Academy Teams are made via a tryout (in June) and are comprised of the higher level players at each age group (from the tryout).
-We have u8, u9 and u10 for both boys and girls.
-This year we will also have a u11 girls, u12 boys, u13 girls, u14 boys and u15 girls team.
-You’ll notice the teams typically move in one year increments whereas Travel movesin 2 year increments.
+We have u8 Academy teams and u9 - u13 for both boys and girls.
+You’ll notice the teams typically move in one year increments whereas Travel moves in 2 year increments.
 This is due to the leagues we play in.
-Our u9 and older teams player in MAPLE.
-Please check out the MAPLE website for more information:
+Our u9 and older teams player in NSL(Northeast Soccer League).
+Please check out the NSL website for more information:

 Our u8 teams do not play in an organized league.
 Mostly, due to the fact that there isn’t an organized league for their age and this is for good reason.
 At this young an age, it’s not necessary.
 We have a lot of intra-program games and then set up play dates with some other Clubs we have good relationships with.

-WUFC, is a higher cost program in comparison to the other Weymouth Youth Soccer programs, but is MUCH cheaper than other Club programs.
-We are more expensive because of our professional level coaching, but a lot cheaper because we are a true non-profit.
+WUFC is a higher cost program in comparison to the other Weymouth Youth Soccer programs but is MUCH less expensive than other Club programs.
+We are more expensive thant Travel or Rec because of our professional level coaching, but less expensive because we are a true non-profit.
 The only people paid are our coaches, our board members are all volunteers and do a lot of work to ensure the costs are as affordable as possible.
 This is a competitive program that is all about player development.
 Player development includes a lot of things.
 There is a higher level of commitment expected from our players and their families; it’s the only way a program like this can work.
 Commitment comes in a lot of ways; if you have any questions about conflicts with other sports or activities, please talk to us about it so we can get on the same page.
-On the younger teams, everyone who makes the team is expected to play and play very comparable minutes at all different positions.
+On the younger teams, everyone who is selectedf for a team is expected to play and play very comparable minutes at all different positions.
 As the players get older, part of the development includes making them earn their playing time.
-While we want to win games and want the players to win games, we are a development oriented program that plays at a high level.
+While we want to win games and want the players to win games, we are a development-oriented program that plays at a high level.

 Each of our organizations has their own director.
 If you have any questions, please feel free to contact us.
-You can also contact the director of coaching and player development for the entire organization, Mike Rugnetta.
+You can also contact the director of coaching and player development for Weymouth Soccer, Mike Rugnetta.

 Click this link for the Contacts Page: Contact Us